schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 ```

-Create a copy of the deployment code
+Create a copy of the kustomization code to set up prod with:

 ```